qiskit-community/qiskit-experiments/docs/howtos/figure_generation.rst

     experiment.analysis.set_options(plot = False)

-For composite experiments, there is a ``generate_figures`` parameter which controls how child figures are generated.
+For composite experiments, there is a ``generate_figures`` analysis option which controls how child figures are generated.
 There are three options:

 - ``always``: The default behavior, generate figures for each child experiment.